-Sweet, anise-flavored fennel seed together with thyme, nettle, mugwort, etc., has been revered as one of nine Anglo-Saxon sacred herbs for its conventional health benefits.
+Sweet, anise-flavored fennel seed together with thyme, nettle, mugwort, etc., has been revered as one of the nine Anglo-Saxon sacred herbs for its exceptional health benefits.
 The spice is one of the most sought-after ingredients in many popular cuisines all over the Mediterranean regions.

-Fennel is a perennial herb belonging to the parsley (Umbelliferae) family; a broad family of herbs and spices which also includes some of other common members such as caraway, dill, anise, cumin…etc. Scientific name of fennel is Foeniculum vulgare var. dulce.
+Fennel is a perennial herb belonging to the parsley (Umbelliferae) family; a large family of herbs and spices which also includes some of other common members such as caraway, dill, anise, cumin…etc. The Scientific name of fennel is Foeniculum vulgare var. dulce.

 |Close up view of fennel (F. vulgare) seeds.

 Note for light green color fennel, resembling anise seeds.

 Photo courtesy: fcw

 Fennel is native to Southern Europe and grown extensively all over Europe, Middle-East, China, India, and Turkey.
 This herbaceous plant reaches up to 2 meters (about 6 feet) in height with deep green feathery (lacy) leaves and bears golden-yellow flowers in umbels.
 In general, fennel seeds harvested when their seed heads turn light-brown.
 The seeds, which closely resemble that of anise seeds in appearance, feature oblong or curved (comma) shape, about 3-4 mm long, light brown with fine vertical stripes over their surface.